ViktoriaLadyhina/Recipes/README.md

 ### About

 This project is intended for learning and experimentation.
-It demonstrates SPA architecture, responsive design, and modern frontend practices.
+It demonstrates SPA architecture, responsive design, and modern frontend best practices.

 ---